dann1/one-deploy/code_style.md

 8. Push master to your wiki fork with force: `git push origin master -f`.
 9. Access the wiki in your fork to verify if the procedure worked.

-## 6. Testhink (pun intended)
+## 6. Testhink (Pun Intended)

-You can find molecule based integration tests inside the one-deploy checkout, they can be basically used to deploy pre-configured environments inside existing OpenNebula instances.
+You can find Molecule-based integration tests inside the `one-deploy` checkout, which can be basically used to deploy pre-configured environments inside existing OpenNebula instances.

-We haven't implemented per role molecule unit tests (yet), but nonetheless feel free to add some container based ones if you think it's properly justified.
+We haven't implemented per-role Molecule unit tests (yet), but nonetheless feel free to add some container-based ones if you think it's properly justified.

 **So far testing has been manual labor, you have to actually deploy something to see if your implementation is correct.**